Expand your horizons through German Studies

 Minor in German

-The minor in German Studies comprises any combination of 24 credits beyond elementary German.
+The minor in German Studies comprises any combination of 24 credits beyond elementary German; students must pass GERM 306 or demonstrate an equivalent proficiency in German.
 A department adviser guides students in tailoring a course of study that suits their interests.

 Dual Degree Program in German and Engineering/Computer Science